Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 Lengthy, well-cited article about fermented foods & probiotics by microbiologist researcher: https://www.sciencebasedmedicine.org/everything-you-always-wanted-to-know-about-fermented-foods/

-They do a great job providing sources for most of the claims, but they then make some claims which are not backed by the literature, and no sources are provided since they don’t exist.
+They do a great job providing sources for most of the claims, but they then make some claims that are not backed by the literature, and no sources are provided since they don’t exist.
 Such as “fermented foods can restore normal gut microbiota after antibiotics”.
 Article has additional issues with lack of distinguishing between strains/host-native strains.

 There are numerous citations for my positions and statements in this wiki maintained by me, but I’m happy to get others or point to specific ones if asked.
 I use a wiki because it’s not feasible to cite 10–20 studies to support one statement/position: https://humanmicrobiome.info/intro/